Allectus – 293-296 AD

 Monetary Reform

 Allectus issued gold aurei, billon (debased silver)denarius, bronze antoniniani, and a smaller radiate denomination, usually termed “quinanus.”
-It is clear that while Carausius was first to reintroduce a silver coinage known as the denarius, it is most likely that it was valued significantly higher than the greatly depreciated antoninianus.
-Allectus appears to have begun the debasement of this denomination under Carausius given the fact that he was finance minister.
-Coinage baring his own name present yet another indication that economic conditions were far from stable in the new rebel state.
-The billion denarius is severely debased falling once again in silver content to less than 50%.
-It is also possible that the radiate “quinarius” is actually the monetary equivilent of the half-antoninianus.
-If the silver denarius was valued much greater than the antoninianus, then a bronze half-antoninianus would need to be issued.
+It is clear that while Carausius was the first to reintroduce a silver coinage known as the denarius, it was most likely valued significantly higher than the greatly depreciated antoninianus.
+Allectus appears to have begun the debasement of this denomination under Carausius, given that he was finance minister.
+Coinage, bearing his own name, presented yet another indication that economic conditions were far from stable in the new rebel state.
+The billion denarii is severely debased, falling once again in silver content to less than 50%.
+It is also possible that the radiate “quinarius” is the monetary equivalent of the half-antoninianus.
+Suppose the silver denarius was valued much more than the antoninianus; a bronze half-antoninianus would need to be issued.
 Therefore, this new radiate bust denomination might be more properly termed “restored bronze denarius” rather than as a “quinarius.”

 DENOMINATIONS